-In addition, selecting appropriate models and input data for estimating the terminal growth rates and discount rates used to calculate the The primary audit procedures we performed to assess the appropriateness of management's judgment as to whether an impairment loss should be recognized on goodwill allocated to the Blood and Cell Technologies Company are set forth below.
+In addition, selecting appropriate models and input data for estimating the terminal growth rates and discount rates used to calculate the value in use required a high degree of expertise in valuation.

+We, therefore, determined that our assessment of the appropriateness of the Company's judgment as to whether an impairment loss should be recognized on goodwill allocated to the Blood and Cell Technologies Company was one of the most significant matters in our audit of the consolidated financial statements goodwill allocated to the Blood and Cell Technologies Company are set forth below.